Quantum approximate optimization via learning-based adaptive optimization: Discussion

 \section{Discussion}

 With a better exploration of the QAOA landscape, the optimization routine based on Bayesian optimization shows weak initial parameter dependence and a better probability of escaping the local minimum.
-An interesting future direction is to generalize similar BO methods from the QAOA setup to other variational quantum algorithms.
+Although, in this work, the dimension of the parameter spaces is still relatively low, an interesting future direction is to generalize similar BO methods from the QAOA setup to other variational quantum algorithms, which has a larger number of parameters.
 Recently, several advanced BO variants have been proposed to increase the optimization efficiency and robustness in high-dimensional problems \cite{eriksson2021high, letham2020re, nayebi2019framework} and in problems with noisy observations \cite{Letham2017ConstrainedBO, martinez2018practical, frohlich2020noisy, daulton2022robust}.
 These approaches show superior optimization performances in challenging benchmarks with large parameter sizes and the presence of noises.
 For instance, an advanced BO approach could efficiently optimize a higher dimensional problem ($D=385$) \cite{eriksson2021high}, and accurately find the best experimental settings for the real-world problems in chemistry \cite{dave2022autonomous}, material sciences \cite{zhang2020bayesian}, and biology \cite{cheng2022odbo}.
 These cases are potentially relevant for optimization in variational quantum eigensolver, quantum machine learning, and quantum architecture search scenarios.

 We also note that the double-adaptive region idea in BO is a general framework.
 The detail settings in the DARBO approach could be designed differently for different optimization problems.
 As a future direction, DARBO algorithm could be extended to include more than two adaptive search regions, and the ranges of these regions themselves could also be adapted during the optimizations.